williamhudson1218/DealerForThePeople/README.md

 # DealerforthePeople

 Dealer for the People is a tool used to identify positive reviews from the `dealerrater.com` website.
-The scoring rules used to determine the most positive reviews is outlined below.
+The scoring rules used to determine the most positive reviews are outlined below.

 ## Installation